• Resources

 Again, there’s nothing wrong with accepting a settlement offer and you don’t need a lawyer.
 But it's important to make sure the settlement is enough to cover all your current and upcoming expenses.
 The last thing you want is to accept an offer because it sounds fair, only to realize a few months later that your medical bills are higher than expected and you need to either go into debt or try returning to work while still injured.

-Further reading: What Does A Workers' Comp Lawyer Do That I Can't?
+Further reading: 7 Situations When A Workers' Comp Lawyer Can Help

 How much does a workers’ comp lawyer cost?